Digital Marketing

 Let’s be honest.
 Your marketing efforts are futile if you haven’t sorted this one thing.
+Digital marketing is plagued by an epidemic of “shiny new object” syndrome.

 We all want to be on the bandwagon for the latest thing: stories, questions, videos.
 Yes, these are important content types, but your marketing efforts are built on one foundation.
 This foundation needs to be stable before construction of your campaigns can go forward and be sound.